HimanshiDafouty/HimanshiDafouty/README.md

 # 💫 About Me:
-I am a front-end web developer doing everything creative to make the web more unique and awesome.<br>Skilled in HTML, CSS and currently learning JS.<br>I enjoy learning new technologies.<br>You can Contact me at:riyadafouty755201@gmail.com
+I am a front-end web developer doing everything creative to make the web more unique and awesome.<br>Skilled in HTML, CSS and currently learning JS.<br>I enjoy learning new technologies.<br>You can reach me at: riyadafouty755201@gmail.com

 ## 🌐 Socials: